TIES Measurement Report Automation Project

 The project workflow is shown below: the users specify parameters in a Microsoft Excel sheet and move several files to a destined folder, run a command in R, and (boom!) there is a well-formatted measurement report in Microsoft Word (powered by the

 rmarkdown R packages).

 We chose Word over LaTex (which generates pdf files) and html (which generates web pages) simply to minimize the confusion around writing codes in R, which takes a long time to learn.
+Our hope is that even if you are new to R, you’ll still be able to use the package efficiently for your own report generation.
 After generating the reproducible parts of the report, feel free to rename it and manually edit the sections that are text-heavy.
 Check out an example rendered report here.